Shivam9456Singh/AI-Based-Virtual-Paint-App/README.md

 -----------------APP---------------------------

-This is an opencv App with having AI to detect the hand motion to paint in real time . deploying through Heroku, and so facing some issues with output on it. else i have attached a demo image and video of working site AI-Virtual-Painter
+This is an opencv App with having AI to detect the hand motions to paint in real time . deploying through Heroku, and so facing some issues with output on it. else i have attached a demo image and video of working App AI-Virtual-Painter

 OR